Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Indeed."

 Caruthers nodded.
 "Alright.
 Well, thank you.
 I’ll leave you to recover and see to your people’s needs.
-Fleet Intelligence will no doubt have further questions for you…"
+Fleet Intelligence will no doubt have further questions for you..."

 "I will assist them as well as I possibly can," Furfeg promised.
-"And… Admiral.
+"And...
+Admiral.
 Please extend my deepest and most heartfelt gratitude to your leaders.
 You have once again proven that my personal faith in your people is well-placed.
 When I resume my place at the Dominion Security Council, I will gladly join your faction on the chamber floor."

 That, by Caruther’s estimation, would make the Reformers the largest faction in the Council.
 Still short of a majority, but larger than the Kwmbwrw-led faction whose name had been tentatively translated into English as *‘Foundationists.’*